 Revisiting The League Of Extraordinary Gentlemen for the first time in years the other night, I was curious if my low but not abysmal opinion of the film had changed.
 Whether my sensibilities had shifted as sensibilities often do, in ways, I hadn’t noticed since my last viewing of the movie.
 However, I had much the same reaction I had upon first seeing this film.
-That it is okay, but far from greatness, it’s a movie with all the ingredients to make a top-notch film but fails to achieve its potential.
+It is okay, even enjoyable in parts, but far from greatness.
+It’s a movie with all the ingredients to make a top-notch thriller but fails to achieve its potential.
 Thus, the stylish period-piece has excellent art direction; all the props, sets, and visuals in the film work well enough.
-Although some of the film’s special events seem somewhat dated movie’s premise (like the Avenger’s film that followed) is based on the idea of bringing together a group of extraordinary individuals (in this case, living fictional legends) to help forestall a crisis.
-The League Of Extraordinary Gentlemen fails to make these characters, with the possible exception of Nemo, compelling in a story that is only moderately interesting at times because of how it’s told.
+However, some of the film’s special effects seem somewhat dated.
+The movie’s premise is based on the idea of bringing together a group of extraordinary individuals (in this case, living fictional legends) to help forestall a crisis.
+Unfortunately, the League Of Extraordinary Gentlemen fails to make these characters as compelling as they should be.
+With the possible exception of Nemo, in a story that is only moderately interesting at times because of how it’s told.

 Not familiar with this title?
 The League of Extraordinary Gentlemen is a 2003 dieselpunk superhero film loosely based on the first volume of the comic book series named by Alan Moore and Kevin O’Neill.
 It was directed by Stephen Norrington and starred Sean Connery, Naseeruddin Shah, Peta Wilson, Tony Curran, Stuart Townsend, Shane West, Jason Flemyng, and Richard Roxburgh.
 It was the final live-action acting role for Connery before his retirement in 2006 and his death in 2020.